jeffswt/exponential-chaos/documentation/updates.md

 # Version History

+### 0.12.7.49 | 29/07/16
+ * Fixed all moving entities sticking at the bottom of the map if program is not run in GDB (a safe place where bugs would be omitted).
+ * Updated resources for Windows release.

 ### 0.12.7.47 | 29/07/16
  * Updated documentations and manuals.
 This documentation update included all the changes (those which have not been documented) since version `0.12.1`.